debops/debops/docs/meta/policy/ai-contributions.rst

 is unacceptable.
 Contributions that lack thoughtfulness and care may be declined outright.

-Contributors MUST review their work and not submit content they recognize as a verbatim copy of copyrighted sources.
+Contributors MUST review their work and MUST NOT knowingly submit content that infringes third-party copyright or licensing terms.
 Contributors MUST apply the same license-compatibility diligence to AI-generated content as to any other third-party code.
+Reproducing or regenerating copyrighted material with an AI tool does not remove its copyright.
+Contributors MUST NOT assume that generated content is original solely because an AI tool produced it; where they recognize generated output as third-party material, or tooling flags substantial similarity, they MUST establish the applicable license and their right to submit it before proceeding.
+Contributors are not required to audit output against unknown sources; they are required to act on what they can reasonably know, investigate, and recognize.

 Contributors MUST NOT use AI tools whose terms of service place restrictions on generated output that conflict with the project's licensing or the ability to OpenPGP-sign the resulting commits.

 Meaning of "originally created by an LLM"
 -----------------------------------------